 "As Justice Ruth Bader Ginsburg explained in a powerful dissent, the Court puts claims of corporations over those of its employees and allows a corporation's owners to override the federal rights of its employees, many of whom have a different set of religious beliefs," David Gans, civil rights director of the Constitutional Accountability Center, a left-leaning think tank, said in a statement.

-"While the Court purports to limit its ruling to closely-held corporations on this issue only, the majority opinion invites a number of 'me too' religious objections by other companies on matters ranging from anti-discrimination law to other medical procedures such as blood transfusions or vaccinations," Elizabeth Wydra, chief counsel at the Constitutional Accountability Center, a liberal think tank, said in a statement Monday.
+"While the court purports to limit its ruling to closely-held corporations on this issue only, the majority opinion invites a number of 'me, too' religious objections by other companies on matters ranging from antidiscrimination law to other medical procedures such as blood transfusions or vaccinations," CAC Chief Counsel Elizabeth Wydra told AFP.